chedim/cliffhanger/README.md

 ```

 A violation of `must` statements at any time will cause the application to print the violated statement and mutation trace to stderr and exit with errror code 1.

+# Appendix A: Standard preamble
+## Inputs
+An input is a stream that can be assigned by client applications or cliffhanger machine to external or internal output data stream of a compatible type.
+Marking a stream as an input allows cliffhanger applications consume push streams from external sources.
+Marking a value as an inout allows cliffhanger applications pull data from external sources.
+## Outputs
+An output is a stream that can be consumed by external targets, stored in a file, or forwarded over the network.
+Marking a stream as an output allows cliffhanger applications push data to external consumers.
+Marking a value datapoint as an output allows cliffhanger applications expose endpoints that can be pulled by external clients.